IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 .. contents:: |toctitle|
 	:local:

+.. _metadata_customization_introduction:

 Introduction
 ------------

 Before you embark on customizing metadata in Dataverse you should make sure you are aware of the modest amount of customization that is available with the Dataverse web interface.
 It's possible to hide fields and make field required by clicking "Edit" at the dataverse level, clicking "General Information" and making adjustments under "Metadata Fields" as described in the context of dataset templates in the :doc:`/user/dataverse-management` section of the User Guide.

-Much more customization of metadata is possible, but this is an advanced topic so feedback on what is written below is very welcome.
+Much more customization of metadata is possible, but this is an advanced topic so feedback on what is written in this document is very welcome.
 The possibilities for customization include:

 -  Editing and adding metadata fields